 ○ recommend a course of action for submitted manuscripts in their specialist area.

-Editorial and Advisory Board Members will:
+Editorial Board Members will:

 ○ act as a source of advice and support to the editor;